Fater20/SimplePendulumParametersMeasurement_Cameras/README.md

 $$L = g  \times (\frac{T}{2 \times \pi })^2 \quad\Rightarrow\quad  L = g \times (\frac{1}{\omega})^2$$

 To calculate the length $L$, we need a key parameter, the acceleration of gravity $g$, for which we use 10 in the calculation above.
 We can get a more accurate $g$ through analysing the measurement data.
-(There have a small difference between the end of the line and the center of the object.
+(There have a small difference between the end of the line and the centroid of the object.
 We can also correct it through analysing the measurement data.)
 $$ L = g \times (\frac{1}{\omega})^2 + d$$
 According to the data we record(Figure 3), we can calculate the real $g$ and difference $d$.
 Through our calculating, $g$ is about $9.802m/s^2$ and $d$ is about $0.0738m$.